SDeVuyst/CS50W-final-project/README.md

 The project was built using Django as a backend framework and JavaScript as a frontend programming language.
 All generated information are saved in a SQLite Database.
 All webpages of the project are mobile-responsive.

 (note.
 If you interpret this as a social network.
-It is not, and I have asked this in the cs5O discord to be sure!)
+I have asked this in the CS5O discord to be sure, and they reassured me it's not!)

 <!-- GETTING STARTED -->
 ## Getting Started